-- · classes which don't have a non-private constructor with no parameters, and - classes which are declared final or have a final method, - arrays and primitive types.
+- · classes which don't have a non-private constructor with no parameters, and - classes which are declared final or have a final method, - · arrays and primitive types.

 It's usually very easy to fix an unproxyable dependency problem.
-If an injection point of type x results in an unproxyable dependency, simply:
+If an injection point of type X results in an unproxyable dependency, simply:

-- add a constructor with no parameters to x, - change the type of the injection point to Instance<X>', - introduce an interface Y, implemented by the injected bean, and change the type of the injection point to Y, or - if all else fails, change the scope of the injected bean to @Dependent.
+- add a constructor with no parameters to X, - change the type of the injection point to Instance<X>, - introduce an interface Y, implemented by the injected bean, and change the type of the injection point to Y, or - if all else fails, change the scope of the injected bean to @Dependent.

-Weld also supports a non-standard workaround for this limitation.
-See the Configuration chapter for more information.
+Weld also supports a non-standard workaround for this limitation, using non-portable JVM APIs: